 Like a glove I tell you….

-Ok, the color HAD to go and if I was going to paint, it was going to have to be done quickly.
+Ok, the color HAD to go and if I was going to paint, it was going to have to be done quickly and before I hung those ladders.
 Well, I couldn’t find a single roller ANYWHERE.. seriously.
 I painted the entire hallway with a HomeRight QuickPainter Pad Edge Painter.

 Surprisingly it didn’t take as long as you would think.
 While I am a huge proponent of the right tool for the job, this one worked WONDERFULLY and I probably worked faster than I would have with a roller (I passionately hate painting walls, H.A.T.E. it).
 I know the cleanup was easier for sure!